amirulmenjeni/dmine/README.md

     ...

 You can see that from the output of the command above, `spider_1` and `spider_2` is one of the available spiders.
 Each line in the output represent the _name_ of each spider.
 The names are supposed to be unique.
 By convention, the spider name intuitively represent the site of its target.
-Thus, if a spider's name is `reddit`, then you can be fairly sure that it target [Reddit](http://www.reddit.com) site.
+Thus, if a spider's name is `reddit`, then you can be fairly sure that the spider target [Reddit](http://www.reddit.com).

 ### Using a spider.